winton/ts-import-transformer/README.md

 ## Purpose

-Use this tranformer to change `node_modules` package imports to relative asset paths (usually for client builds).
+Use this tranformer to change package imports to relative asset paths (usually for client builds).

 ## Install